Vanguard vs Public in 2026

 Public.com vs. Vanguard and Schwab Introduction

-Schwab, Vanguard, and Public are very different brokerage firms with different approaches to investment management.
-Review the following comparison:
+Schwab, Vanguard, and Public are very different brokerage firms, and each one takes a different approach to investment management.
+Here is how they compare:

 Broker Fees Stock/ETF